Not interested in all of the extra information? You can skip it and see our recommendations for the best blenders for protein shakes.

 Blenders this size definitely aren’t meant to move around a lot.
 It weighs just under 16 pounds and will take up more space than other less powerful blenders.

 This Ninja system also comes with a few single serve attachments for when you do have to take your shakes on the go.

 A few protein shake recipes you’ll want to check-out

 It’d be wrong of us to spend so much time talking about the best blenders for protein shakes without actually giving you a few protein shake recipes to get excited about.
 If you incorporate protein shakes into your diet every day it’s easy to get tired of the same old drink.
 Here are three of our favorite protein shake ideas that we know you’ll love.

 Looking for something a little more clean?
-Here are our top protein powders without artificial sweeteners.
+Here are our top protein powders without artificial sweeteners or sucralose.